holepunchto/autobase/README.md

 #### `await host.addWriter(key, { isIndexer = true })`

+Add a writer with the given `key` to the autobase allowing their local core to append.
+If `isIndexer` is `true`, it will be added as an indexer.

 #### `await host.removeWriter(key)`

+Remove a writer from the autobase.
+This will throw if the writer cannot be removed.

 #### `await host.ackWriter(key)`

 Acknowledge a writer even if they haven't been added before.
 This is most useful for applying `optimistic` blocks from writers that are not currently a writer.

 #### `host.interrupt()`

+#### `host.removeable(key)`

+Returns whether the writer for the given `key` can be removed.
+The last indexer cannot be removed.